-The Wheelhouse Bar, a Princess tradition, has nautical character, but lacks the intimacy I've associated with smaller versions on other ships.
-And Adagio, tucked into a light-filled corner on Deck 16, is an elegant, Ritz Carlton-esque venue with a cabaret singer and pianist.
-Late-night action -- think DJs and dancing -- is to be found, natch (albeit in more limited fashion on my Med sailing), in Princess' trademark Skywalker's (this version has a nice balcony off the end); it's a kids and then teen disco early in the evening and adults only later on.
+The Wheelhouse Bar, a Princess tradition, has nautical character but lacks the intimacy we've associated with smaller versions on other ships.
+And Adagio, located next to Sabatini's in a light-filled corner on Deck 16, is an elegant, Ritz Carlton-esque venue with a cabaret singer and pianist.
+Late-night action -- think DJs and dancing -- is to be found in Princess' trademark Skywalkers Nightclub.

 Movies Under the Stars, in the Calypso Pool area, is a major attraction and is on all day (with family fare), as well as into the night (with action flicks and such).
 Occasionally the line will program special events (like the Super Bowl).

 Emerald Princess Public Rooms

 One nifty Princess feature is its wedding chapel, which hosts marriage ceremonies and vow renewals.
 The chapel can also be used for conferences and other events.

 Emerald Princess Spa & Fitness